National Cherry Festival: Traverse City cherries

-In 1839, Reverend Peter Dougherty, a Presbyterian missionary, established a Native American mission at present-day Old Mission, near the tip of the Old Mission Peninsula.
+In 1839, the Reverend Peter Dougherty, a Presbyterian missionary, established a Native American mission at present-day Old Mission, near the tip of the Old Mission Peninsula.
 In 1852, Dougherty planted the first cherry trees, which flourished, much to the surprise of locals, who began to plant trees themselves.
 The first commercial cherry orchard was established in 1893.
 By the beginning of the 20th century, much of the Lake Michigan shoreline, especially the area surrounding Traverse City, was the center of a well-established cherry-growing industry.

 Festival history

 The very first festival was held in May 1925, and was known as the Blessing of the Blossoms.
 The first cherry queen was Gertrude Brown.
 In 1931, the Michigan Legislature renamed the festival to the National Cherry Festival, and moved to July.
 The festival was cancelled from 1942 to 1946 due to World War II, and again in 1947, as Traverse City instead celebrated its centennial.
 In 1964, the festival was extended from three days to five, and in 1968, was extended to eight days.
 In 1975, President Gerald Ford, a Michigan native, attended the festival, and led the Cherry Royale Parade as Grand Marshal.

 On July 25, 1987, Cherry Festival participants earned a place in the Guinness Book of World Records for baking the world's largest cherry pie.
-The pie was 17 ft 6 in in diameter, weighing 28,350 pounds.
+The pie was 17 ft 6 in in diameter, weighing 28350 lb.
 This replaced the pie baked nine years earlier in Charlevoix, Michigan.
-This record was held until July 14, 1990, when a pie weighing 37740 lb 10 oz, 20 ft in diameter was baked and eaten by approximately 1500 people in Oliver, British Columbia.
+This record was held until July 14, 1990, when a pie weighing 37740 lb 10 oz, 20 ft in diameter was baked and eaten by approximately 1,500 people in Oliver, British Columbia, Canada.

+On April 16, 2020, that the festival was to be postponed until the following year, as a result of the COVID-19 pandemic.
+The festival resumed in 2021.

 In 2021, the festival garnered national attention when on July 8, a Magic Carpet ride at the festival's midway malfunctioned and began to lean and sway.
 Bystanders rushed to the ride and held it down by its guardrails until the ride came to a stop.
 No serious injuries were reported, and shortly after, the ride was dismantled.

+The 100th National Cherry Festival was celebrated in 2026.
+The festival's start date, July 4, coincided with the United States Semiquincentennial.